nv-cho/nv-cho/README.md

 ☄ Hello traveller, good to see you; Let me tell to you about me 🌌
 </h2>

-- ⚡ Web3 Developer (React/Solidity) specialized in React with Next.js

 - 🪐 Currently working full-time as a Web3 Fullstack Developer at Rather Labs

 - 🛰 Electronic Engineering student at UTN (Universidad Tecnologíca Nacional)

 - 🌳 I'm really passionate about technology, science and nature.
-But I also believe in the potential of Ethereum and Blockchain technologies.
-My dream is to mix all of this things together to solve real world problems.
+I believe in the power of technology to make this a better world.

 🏅 Achievements